 2. Lack of employee engagement

-One of the biggest challenges employers face in employer branding is the lack of employee engagement in EB and recruitment marketing initiatives.
+One of the biggest challenges in employer branding is low employee engagement in EB and recruitment marketing initiatives.

 employee-ambassadors